telerik/winforms-docs/gridview/printing-support/events-and-customization.md

-The print events in RadGridView allow the developer to customize the print output for
-        	each individual cell.
+The print events in RadGridView allow the developer to customize the print output for each individual cell.
 There are two events namely __PrintCellFormatting__ and __PrintCellPaint__.

 ## PrintCellFormatting

-Just like the other formatting events of RadGridView, this event allows you to format the appearance of
-     		the cells in the printed document.
+Just like the other formatting events of RadGridView, this event allows you to format the appearance of the cells in the printed document.
 Here is a very simple example, which demonstrates how to customize the appearance of the header and the summary rows:
-     	#_[C#]_

 {{source=..\SamplesCS\GridView\Printing support\EventsAndCustomization.cs region=PrintCellFormatting}}
 {{source=..\SamplesVB\GridView\Printing support\EventsAndCustomization.vb region=PrintCellFormatting}}